March 2025: Breaking news from the IARC:

 Question for fuel retailers / distributors / end users:

-Are the CLP labels for your fuels currently missing, overlooked, or are adverts/promotions being displayed in the place of than the statutory CLP hazard labels?
-Contact us to learn how we can quickly fix this for you.
+Are the CLP/FHSA labels for your fuels currently missing, overlooked, or are adverts/promotions being displayed in the place of than the statutory hazard labels?

 - EU Harmonised Classification Index # 649-224-00-6 = Diesel fuels (EC Number 269-822-7)